 - Appropriate back-up and disaster recovery solutions shall be in place.

 In the event of a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data, the Company shall promptly assess the risk to people’s rights and freedoms and if appropriate report this breach to the individuals concerned and their organisations.
 In extremis the ICO may be contacted.

-If you are ready to join us in delivering greater workforce inclusion and diversity, click the button below to become a Signatory of the TTC.
+If you are ready to join us in delivering greater workforce diversity and inclusion, click the button below to join the TTC.